 My initial evaluation is free, and after that I charge $60 per hour.

 The following discussion is included to give you a general idea of how many hours your project might require.

-An average length poetry manuscript, about 65 pages of average accessibility, might need 10-12 hours to review closely.
+An typical length poetry manuscript, 48-64 pages of average accessibility, might need 10-12 hours to review closely.
 My response would be likely to include comments on word choice, line order, line breaks, the balance of transparency and mystery, syntactical and grammatical choices, order of information, poem titles and how they impact the poem.
 Again, the time will depend on the amount of commentary elicited.

 The state of a manuscript will direct which level of response is most appropriate.
 A fiction manuscript with grammatical problems might benefit from a detailed line edit of the first 5-20 pages, giving the author a chance to work on the rest before enlisting a longer evaluation.
 A half-finished manuscript, a common dilemma, often profits from a quick read, with responses defining its merits and weaknesses, and a conversation about how to continue, including questions and ideas to help the work to its next phase.
 Since this varies, what best suits the circumstance will be discussed in the initial conversation.